Cdrcar/TextEditor-PWA/README.md

 ## [Installation](#installation)

-1. Install Node.js and MongoDB on your machine.
+1. Install Node.js on your machine.
 2. Clone the repository to your local system.
 3. Open the repository in your preferred code editor.
 4. Install the required dependencies by running the following command in the terminal:

-> package.json: npm i
+> npm i

 5. Start the app by running the following command in your terminal: